How can I ignore traffic from bots and crawlers?

 Add crawlers (user agent)

-For the whole account
+For the entire account

 Available from version 16.0.0.
 For versions below 16.0.0, go to Menu > Administration > Platform > Global website settings > Exclude browsers.